 FCA wasn't responsible for Longaker's behavior.
 Fellowship Bible Church is another matter.

-Longaker is no case of repentant criminal turning his life around.
+Longaker is no case of a repentant criminal turning his life around.
 The church in question does damage simply by claiming to be a church.

 Fellowship Bible Church commented, in 2019, that it didn't know about Longaker's past initially, but that Longaker's initiation of a romantic relationship with a 14-year-old wouldn't necessarily have disqualified him from becoming pastor.